Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Coupled Eco-Evolutionary Dynamics of Vector-Borne Disease

 \section{Coupled Eco-Evolutionary Dynamics of Vector-Borne Disease}

 In the preceding sections, we have characterized the epidemiological dynamics of VBD across host populations and explored the adaptive evolution of vector biting behavior in response to host defenses.
-However, the evolution of vector traits can directly influence disease transmission, while the prevalence of infection can, in turn, shape selection on vector behavior, hence the two processes are coupled.
-In this section, we investigate the feedback loop whereby vector evolution affects epidemiological outcomes, and these outcomes then influence evolutionary trajectories of vector bitting behavior.
+However, the evolution of vector traits can directly influence disease transmission, while the prevalence of infection can, in turn, shape selection on vector behavior; the two processes are coupled.
+In this section, we investigate the feedback loop whereby vector evolution affects epidemiological outcomes, and these outcomes then influence evolutionary trajectories of vector biting behavior.

-To capture the coupled dynamics of vector evolution and disease spread, we incorporate the adaptive biting trait $h_2$ into the model system \eqref{req}.
-Figure \ref{fig7} shows how the evolution of trait to bite $h2$ in the vector population can influence the long-term dynamics of VBD.
+To capture the coupled dynamics of vector evolution and disease spread, we incorporate the adaptive biting trait $h2$ into the model system \eqref{req}.
+Figure \ref{fig7} shows how the evolution of the trait to bite $h2$ in the vector population can influence the long-term dynamics of VBD.
 First, the values of $\sigma_{h2}^*$ are calculated for trade-off strength ranging from high to low (Figure \ref{fig7}(a)).
-Then vector preference is found using the expression The corresponding values of $c,b_3,d_3$ are substituted in the model equations \eqref{req} to find $R_0$ (Figure \ref{fig7}(b)), and equilibrium prevalence (Figure \eqref{fig7}(c)-(e)).
-It is evident that the value of $R_0$, prevalence in $h1$, and vector population rise as the trade-off strength decreases.
+Then vector preference is found using the expression For the derivation of this expression, see \ref{deri_vec_pref}.
+The corresponding values of $c, b_3, d_3$ are substituted in $K=\frac{b_3-d_3}{b_{31}}$ and in the model equations \eqref{req} to obtain the corresponding values of $R_0$ (Figure \ref{fig7}(b)), and equilibrium prevalence (Figure \eqref{fig7}(c)-(e)).
+It is evident that the value of $R_0$, the prevalence in $h1$, and the prevalence in the vector population rise as the trade-off strength decreases.
 This demonstrates that VBD among $h1$ can be reduced if the vector encounters both hosts at similar rates and the trade-off strength between specialization and succeeding against host defense is strong.
-Hence, interventions that protect the preferred $h1$ can incentivize the vectors to shift their preference by increasing their encounter with $h2$.
-This can ensue a decrease in the prevalence of VBD in $h1$, but the combined prevalence in $h1$ and $h2$ that is $y_1^*+y_2^*$ can increase, as illustrated in Figure \ref{fig7}(f).
-This approach enables us to examine scenarios in which interventions that alter host availability or protection can indirectly drive evolutionary changes in vectors, hence influencing the long-term trajectory of disease in host populations.
+Hence, interventions protecting the preferred host $h1$ can alter vector feeding patterns by increasing vector interaction with $h2$.
+This can result in a decrease in the prevalence of VBD in $h1$, but the combined prevalence in $h1$ and $h2,$ i.e., $y_1^*+y_2^*$ can increase, as illustrated in Figure \ref{fig7}(f).
+Overall, this framework provides a setting to examine how interventions targeting particular hosts can indirectly alter vector feeding behavior, thereby shifting disease transmission across hosts and influencing long-term disease dynamics in multi-host populations.\\